-There are so many incredible Chanel bags available made from stunning different types of leather – but which of the Chanel leathers is best for you?
+There are so many incredible Chanel bags available made from stunning different types of leather – but which of the Chanel leathers or materials is best for you?
 Find out here!

 The French fashion house, Chanel was first founded in 1910 by Coco Chanel and was known for beautiful and revolutionary womenswear collections.

 However, it wasn’t until February 1955 that the iconic 2.55 Chanel bag was launched.
 This classic flap bag was another revolutionary moment in the fashion world, it was the first bag with a shoulder strap, meaning women had a hands-free way of carrying their belongings.
 The bag boasted endless practicality, with an adjustable shoulder strap and handy back pocket – the 2.55 was an instant success.

 The functional and beautiful design inspired more bags in the Chanel collection.
 Now, there are many different handbags in the Chanel collection, available in a range of different colors, sizes, and types of leather – the perfect option for any fashion enthusiast!

 If you have taken a look at Chanel handbags you may have seen the wide variety of leathers offered by the brand and wondered which one should you go for.
 This article about Chanel leathers will explore the different leather offered by Chanel and delve into their pros and cons so you can easily pick the right one for you!